yuvalmGS/gigaspaces-wiki-jekyll/xap97/jpa-entity-id.markdown

 1. There should be no `@Id` annotation when the `@EmbeddedId` annotation is used.
 1. The `@EmbeddedId` annotated property's type should have an `@Embeddable` annotation & implement `Serializable`.

+{% note %}
-{% exclamation %} The Compound ID class must implement a `toString` method that return a unique String for each ID.
+The Compound ID class must implement a `toString` method that return a unique String for each ID.
+{%endnote%}

 Lets examine the following example: